Doeboy147/trello/README.md

 - on your terminal navigate to the project, then run "php artisan migrate"
 - once the migration process finishes run "php artisan serve"
 - goto your web browser the go to http://localhost:8000 or http://127.0.0.1:8000
+- the project is also available: on my personal website http://trello.imadecode.co.za